ntanveer/DesignPatterns/README.md

 ## Concurrency

 ## Abstract
 Abstract factory pattern is useful when creating objects which have a common iterface.
-It will facilitate the creation of related or dependent objects.
+It will facilitate the creation of related or dependent objects and facilitate polymorphism.
 **C#**
 ```c#
 interface ILuxury